 Penalties For Those Receiving Government Pensions

-The Windfall Elimination Provision (WEP) reduces Social Security benefits for retired and disabled workers who also receive federal, state, or local government pensions based on their previous earnings.
-The reduction in Social Security benefits for this group can be significant—sometimes up to 60%.
+As of 2021, the Windfall Elimination Provision (WEP) can result in a reduction of Social Security benefits for individuals who are retired or disabled and also receive pensions from federal, state, or local governments.
+The reduction can be substantial, with potential cuts of up to 60% of Social Security benefits.
 Check out the government’s Social Security WEP calculator to see how this provision might affect you.

 The Government Pension Offset